 Secretary: Ute Weber (City of Tacoma Emergency Management)

-2018 Meeting Dates and Location
+2018 Meeting Agendas and Minutes

 |Open Public Meetings||Training requirement: Every member of a governing body of a public agency must complete training requirements on the OPMA within 90 days of assuming office or taking the oath of office, and at intervals of no more than four years as long as they remain in office.|

 |Training PPT for members of LEPC||This training Power Point is for members of the LEPC to study key components of the EPCRA.
 Frequency is as stated above.|